stefanofa/awesome/TOPICS.md

 *   [timothymiller/t4-app](https://github.com/timothymiller/t4-app) - A powerful cross-platform UI toolkit for building actually native iOS, Android, macOS, Windows, Linux, and Progressive Web Apps with React (Native).

-*   [Effect-TS/effect](https://github.com/Effect-TS/effect) - An ecosystem of tools to build robust applications in TypeScript.
+*   [Effect-TS/effect](https://github.com/Effect-TS/effect) - An ecosystem of tools for building production-grade applications in TypeScript.

 *   [webpro-nl/knip](https://github.com/webpro-nl/knip) - ✂️  Find unused files, dependencies and exports in your JavaScript and TypeScript projects.
 Knip it before you ship it!